ShrutiBhambhani/azsdk-docs/03-Security-In-CICD/Readme.md

 remediating failures is no different than what is used when SVTs are run manually.
 Basically, you will need to look at the failed SVTs in the CSV file and the corresponding details about 'what exactly caused each individual failure?' in the LOG file.
-Thereafter the issue can be remediated (additional guidance available from AzSDK is at the link in the CSV file for each row).
+Thereafter the issue can be remediated (additional guidance available from AzSK is at the link in the CSV file for each row).

-If you chose to route events to OMS, you can also use the AzSDK Solution Pack for OMS to view things like "build/release security health", long term trends, configure and receive alerts for various conditions (e.g., back to back SVT failures) etc.
+If you chose to route events to OMS, you can also use the AzSK Solution Pack for OMS to view things like "build/release security health", long term trends, configure and receive alerts for various conditions (e.g., back to back SVT failures) etc.